Accidents Involving Teenage Drivers

 - Reckless Driving: A large number of teenage drivers routinely speed or use a motor vehicle in an inappropriate way, like to make illegal turns or tailgate, at the time that an accident occurs.

-- Texting and Driving: A large number of teenagers in the United States own cell phones, which has caused texting while driving to become a main cause of teen driver motor vehicle accidents.
+- Texting and Driving: A large number of teenagers in the United States own cell phones As a result, texting while driving has become a main cause of teen driver motor vehicle accidents.

 - The Use of Alcohol or Drugs: Driving under the influence of either alcohol or drugs has the potential to cause particularly serious motor vehicle accidents.
 When the use of these substances is combined with teenage drivers who lack proper driving skills, there is a substantial risk of serious accidents occurring.